martinvonz/jj/docs/working_copy.md

 ## Conflicts

-The working copy cannot contain conflicts.
-When you check out a revision that has conflicts, Jujutsu creates a new revision on top with the conflicts "materialized" as regular files.
-That revision will then be what's actually checked out.
-Materialized conflicts are simply files where the conflicting regions have been replaced by conflict markers.
+When you check out a commit with conflicts, those conflicts need to be represented in the working copy somehow.
+However, the file system doesn't understand conflicts.
+Jujutsu's solution is to add conflict markers to conflicted files when it writes them to the working copy.
+It also keeps track of the (typically 3) different parts involved in the conflict.
+Whenever it scans the working copy thereafter, it parses the conflict markers and recreates the conflict state from them.
+You can resolve conflicts by replacing the conflict markers by the resolved text.
+You don't need to resolve all conflicts at once.
+You can even resolve part of a conflict by updating the different parts of the conflict marker.

-Once you have resolved the conflicts, use `jj squash` to move the conflict resolutions into the conflicted revision.
+If the commit with conflicts was closed, your conflict resolution would be in the working copy commit.
+Once you have resolved the conflicts, you would then typically use `jj squash` to move the conflict resolutions into the conflicted commit.

+If the commit with conflicts was open, it would simply not have conflicts anymore once you have resolved them.
+If you prefer to do the conflict resolution in a separate commit, you can use `jj new` before you resolve the conflicts and then `jj squash` once you're done.

 There's not yet a way of resolving conflicts in an external merge tool (https://github.com/martinvonz/jj/issues/18).
 There's also no good way of